stijn-dejongh/lovecraft_public_domain/raw_converts/t.md

 Come hither, my lads, with your tankards of ale,
 And drink to the present before it shall fail;
 Pile each on your platter a mountain of beef,
-For &rsquo;tis eating and drinking that bring us relief:
+For 'tis eating and drinking that bring us relief:
   So fill up your glass,
   For life will soon pass;
-When you&rsquo;re dead ye&rsquo;ll ne&rsquo;er drink to your king or your lass!
+When you're dead ye'll ne'er drink to your king or your lass!

 Anacreon had a red nose, so they say;
-But what&rsquo;s a red nose if ye&rsquo;re happy and gay?
+But what's a red nose if ye're happy and gay?
 Gad split me!
-I&rsquo;d rather be red whilst I&rsquo;m here,
+I'd rather be red whilst I'm here,
-Than white as a lily&mdash;and dead half a year!
+Than white as a lily--and dead half a year!
   So Betty, my miss,
   Come give me a kiss;
-In hell there&rsquo;s no innkeeper&rsquo;s daughter like this!
+In hell there's no innkeeper's daughter like this!

-Young Harry, propp&rsquo;d up just as straight as he&rsquo;s able,
+Young Harry, propp'd up just as straight as he's able,
 Will soon lose his wig and slip under the table;
-But fill up your goblets and pass &rsquo;em around&mdash;
+But fill up your goblets and pass 'em around--
 Better under the table than under the ground!
   So revel and chaff
   As ye thirstily quaff:
-Under six feet of dirt &rsquo;tis less easy to laugh!
+Under six feet of dirt 'tis less easy to laugh!

 The fiend strike me blue!
-I&rsquo;m scarce able to walk,
+I'm scarce able to walk,
 And damn me if I can stand upright or talk!
 Here, landlord, bid Betty to summon a chair;
-I&rsquo;ll try home for a while, for my wife is not there!
+I'll try home for a while, for my wife is not there!
   So lend me a hand;
-  I&rsquo;m not able to stand,
+  I'm not able to stand,
-But I&rsquo;m gay whilst I linger on top of the land!
+But I'm gay whilst I linger on top of the land!

   About this time I conceived my present fear of fire and thunderstorms.
 Previously